liujilongObject/mcp-host-use/README.EN.md

 - For STDIO transport method, ensure the following commands are executable:
     - `npx`
     - `uvx`
-- For SSE transport method, ensure the URL is accessible
+- For SSE and StreamableHTTP transport method, ensure the URL is accessible

 ## API Endpoints